tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 For me personally I think not in terms of Tom Critchlow sending you this invoice, but in terms of *my consulting business* sending you this invoice.

 Develop a capitalist construct.
 For me - consultant == $$.
 For others studio name == $$.
 The worst thing to do is to hold too tightly to a sense of "authenticity" or "identity" that prevents you from playing the capitalist rodeo.

+## Reconciling Professional & Personal Identities

+Do you reconcile multiple identities?
+Or is there a single identity with multiple facets?

+Are we building psychic armor for the capitalist arena or are we building psychic underpants for the most intimate of moments.

+Interestingly, there's a third from of angst here as you align your personal identity with your work identity.
+Recently - I've received a few instances of twitter hate from folks taking issue with the label of 'consultant'.
+I think it's all centered in the idea of consultant vs X (where X could be designer, writer etc)

 ## The Identity Crisis at the Heart of The Question